elixir-makeup/makeup/CONTRIBUTING.md

   * `{:string_double, %{}, "\"A String\""}` - represents a literal string

-  * `{:number_integer, %{}, "17"}` - represents the number `17`
+  * `{:number_integer, %{}, ["17"]}` - represents the number `17`

-This token format was inspired by the format of the Elixir AST nodes.
+### Note: iolists and makeup

+The above description of the third element of the token is a slight simplification.
+Erlang iolists can contain *binaries*, *lists* and *integers representing bytes*.
+They can't contain arbitrary integers that encode unicode characters.

+It's very inconvenient to handle these unicode characters inside the lexer, so Makeup has chosen to handle them inside the *formatter*, which actually writes the "iolists" into an output device or a string.

+Because the *formatter* usually has to escape the token values anyway, it is natural to "escape" unicode characters at that level.
+The easiest way

 ## Improving an Existing Lexer

-Current lexers are not necessarily written for efficiency.
 There are probably lots of opportunities to profile the lexers and increase performance.
-Although performance is important, being correct is the highest priority.
+Although performance is important, being correct is also important.
-When faced between the choice between being fast or being correct, we must always choose being correct.
+When faced between the choice between being fast or being correct, you should be aware of the tradeoff.

-Some concrete suggestions:

-  * I the Elixir lexer, replace `alt([lit("word1"), lit("word2"), ...])`
-    with the `symbols()` parser and a `ExSpirit.TreeMap`.

-  * Write some utilities that make it easier to embed `ExSpirit.TreeMap`s inside parsers defined with `defrule`

 ## Writing a New Lexer

-Makeup lexers use the excellent ExSpirit parsing library be default.
+Makeup lexers use the excellent [NimbleParsec]() parsing library be default.
-Writing an ExSpirit parser is not a requirement to write an Elixir lexer.
+Writing a NimbleParsec parser is not a requirement to write an Elixir lexer.
-As said above, a lexer is just a module that contains a function that turns the raw source code into a list of tokens.
+As said above, a lexer is just a module that implements a the behaviour above.

 You can write your lexer in any way you want.
 You may use a different parsing library, a custom tokenizer, or even something like Regexs.
 On the other hand, by doing so you won't be making use of the combinators defined by Makeup.
-And ExSpirit is probably the best general-purpose parser available on Elixir.

-Because a Lexer is just a module that exports a certain function, there is no need for your parser to output the final token stream.
+Because a Lexer is just a module that implements a behaviour, there is no need for your grammar rules to output the final token stream.
 You can process the token stream any way you want, as long as the format is the same.
 For example, the current Elixir lexer iterates over the identifiers in the token list to highlight some keywords such as `if`, `when` and `defmodule`.

+### Matching delimiters

 A new lexer should make an effort to match delimiters such as parenthesis when appropriate.
 Such matched delimiters can be highlighted when the user places the mouse cursor